 HAMILTON, Alexander.
-1762 — Liverpool 30.12.1824.
+3.10.1762 — Liverpool 30.12.1824.
 British (Scottish) Pioneer of Indology.
-Born in Scotland, son of William H., a merchant in Greenock (Inverclyde), and Jean Donald, and grandson of Alexander H., Laird of Grange in Ayrshire, brother of Walter Hamilton, who also wrote on India, apparently they came from a wealthy home.
+Born in Scotland, son of William H., a merchant in Greenock (Inverclyde), and Jean Donald, and grandson of Alexander H., Laird of Grange in Ayrshire, brother of Walter Hamilton, who also wrote on India.
 After studies of Greek and Latin in an unknown university joined in 1783 Bengal Army as a cadet.
 Then lieutenant and from 1785 ensign in infantry.
 Became soon interested in Oriental Studies and joined the A.S.B. in the 1780s.
 From a Pandit he learned Sanskrit, further Persian, Arabic and Bengali.
 Retired from the army 6.10.1790 and concentrated on Sanskrit studies.
 Apparently he was a Secretary to Lord Cornwallis.
 He seems to have had an Indian wife and a son with her.
 Between 1797-1800 apparently left India and returned to Scotland.
 In Edinburgh he joined Fr.
 Jeffrey’s Whig group and contributed to their Edinburgh Review.